ShekharNarayanan/Covert_CVEP/README.md

 # Covert_CVEP

 # Main Idea
-The aim of this project is to develop a **_covert_** code modulated Visual Evoked Potential (cVEP) brain computer interface (BCI) speller aimed at helping people with ALS communicate.
-The end goal is to eliminating the need for eye-tracking in an online protocol, since many who suffer from ALS do not have control over muscles responsible for ocular movements.
+The goal of the project is to develop a novel gaze-independent brain-computer interface (BCI) based on code-modulated visual evoked potentials (C-VEP) for people living with late stage ALS.
+This repository contains code for the offline protocol of the said project.

 # Contents
 Contents: